OpenDSA/OpenDSA/RST/en/Glossary.rst

       :math:`\mathbf{S}`.

    replacement selection
-      A variant of :term:`Heapsort` most often used as one phase of an :term:`external sort`.
+      A variant of :term:`heapsort` most often used as one phase of an :term:`external sort`.
       Given a collection of records stored in an :term:`array`, and a stream of additional records too large to fit into